OP-TEE/optee_os/documentation/optee_design.md

-initialize OP-TEE the loader loads the complete binary into memory and copies what follows the header and the following `init_size` bytes to `(init_load_addr_hi << 32 | init_load_addr_lo)`. `init_mem_usage` is used by the loader to be able to check that there's enough physical memory available for OP-TEE to be able to initialize at all.
-The loader supplies in `r0/x0` the address of the first byte following what wasn't copied and jumps to the load address to start OP-TEE.
+initialize OP-TEE the loader loads the complete binary into memory and copies what follows the header and the following `init_size` bytes to `(init_load_addr_hi << 32 | init_load_addr_lo)`. `init_mem_usage` is used by the loader to be able to check that there is enough physical memory available for OP-TEE to be able to initialize at all.
+The loader supplies in `r0/x0` the address of the first byte following what was not copied and jumps to the load address to start OP-TEE.

 ## Initializing the pager